<< Click to Display Table of Contents >>

 If you need to send that email or print that report again in the future, you can come back to this window and click the Setup Storage button again - it will not change the Unique ID.

-Please note that Cooperstock Software will not store your Internet backup password for you.
+Please note that Software4Nonprofits will not store your Internet backup password for you.
 If we did, our computers would become a potential place of attack for hackers trying to access all ACCOUNTS program users' databases, and that is not desirable!

 If you have multiple databases for multiple organizations, using the File ⇒ New Database and File ⇒ Open Database menu options, each one needs its own configuration for Online Backups.